cs2113-s23/cs2113-s23.github.io/labs/00-setup.md

 *View the video explainer for this lab on [youtube](https://youtu.be/JGwK5nwuAps)*

-# Lab 0: Git and VSCode Familiarization
+# Lab 0: Git Familiarization

 The goal of this lab is to get you more comfortable with using `git`.
-This lab is worth 2% of your grade, but more importantly, you will not be able to complete latter assignments without finishing this one.
+You'll need this lab in order to submit your assignments this semester, which will always be done via `git`.

 ## Part 0: Creating a github account and installing software